Ian Bradford

 My top 5 tips for hernia surgery recovery

-I’ve looked after hundreds of patients who have hernia repairs.
-Here are my top 5 tips which you might find helpful for better & faster recovery after a hernia surgery.
+Here are my top 5 tips that you might find helpful for a better & faster recovery after a hernia operation.

-The Pelvic Floor - the at stake steak
+The Pelvic Floor - the steak that's at stake